The Bankrate promise

 Where to find business loans

-If you are looking for a smaller loan for short-term expenses, a short-term loan from a smaller bank or alternative loan could be best for you.
+If you are looking for a smaller loan, a short-term loan from a smaller bank or alternative loan could be best for you.
 Alternative online lenders tend to offer better rates and more flexible terms.
-Online lenders are also more likely to have unique features and borrowing options such as loans for bad credit and invoice factoring, which allow you to borrow against unpaid invoices.
+Online lenders are also more likely to have unique features and borrowing options such as business loans for bad credit and invoice factoring, which allow you to borrow against unpaid invoices.

 The average small business loan amount varies considerably depending on what type of loan you take out and what lender you choose.
-Small business loans have a variety of formats and features, including long-term business investments and covering payroll when income is low.
 Borrowers looking for large sums and longer repayment terms are likely better off looking into SBA and large bank loans, while borrowers looking to cover smaller expenses should consider small banks or alternative loans.

-Always compare interest rates, repayment terms, loan amounts, eligibility criteria, fees and other factors when selecting a loan to make sure you find the most affordable option for your circumstances.
+Always compare interest rates, repayment terms, loan amounts, eligibility criteria and fees when selecting a loan to make sure you find the most affordable option for your circumstances.